bruno-chavez/ancestorquotes/README.md

-`ancestorquotes` is a fun, little command-line app written in Go, which prints a random quote used by the Ancestor or also known as the Narrator from the Darkest Dungeon videogame.
+`ancestorquotes` is a fun, little command-line app written in Go, shows quotes used by the Ancestor, the narrator of the videogame Darkest Dungeon.

 ## Installation